cyberbiont/vscode-sidenotes/README.md

 To use this option, you must have Typora installed in your system and 'typora' executable in the system PATH.

-Typora is a special case due to some problems that don't allow to open it from Vscode as system default editor (at least on Windows).
+Typora is a special case due to some problems that don't allow to open it from VScode as system default editor (at least on Windows).
 So I wrote special extension to let you do this.
-Generally, I recommend you use to leave VScode as default and resort to Typora when you need extensive editing, using open-in-typora extension.
+Generally, I recommend to leave VScode as default and resort to Typora when you need extensive editing, using open-in-typora extension.

 ### Workspace Filter

-vscode GlobPattern (relative to your workspace folder) to specify files and directories which your want to be available for annotation.
+Vscode GlobPattern (relative to your workspace folder) to specify files and directories which your want to be available for annotation.
 Files excluded by filter are not scanned for anchors and cannot be annotated.
 See [vscode.GlobPattern](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) for syntax details.

 #### filter.include